 - One pre-expedition and one post-expedition hotel night accommodation with breakfast in Punta Arenas.

-- A group arrival transfer in Punta Arenas from the airport to the included hotel.
+- Post-expedition group transfer in Punta Arenas from the airport to the hotel

 - All breakfasts, lunches and dinners on board throughout your voyage.

 - All shore landings per the daily program.